mpvanveldhuizen/udacity/conference-organization-app/README.md

 Two endpoint methods were added for additional queries that would be useful for this application:

--`getConferenceSessionFeed`: returns a conference's sorted feed sessions occurring same day or later.
+- `getConferenceSessionFeed`: returns a conference's sorted feed sessions occurring same day or later.
--`getTBDSessions`: returns sessions missing time/date information.
+- `getTBDSessions`: returns sessions missing time/date information.

 To implement the specialized query, finding non-workshop sessions before 7pm, was to first query sessions before 7pm with `ndb`, and then filter that list with Python to remove sessions with a 'workshop' type.